 The field RDB\$VALID_BLR was added to the system tables RDB\$PROCEDURES and RDB\$TRIGGERS in Firebird 2.1.
-Its purpose is to signal possible invalidation of a PSQL module when a domain upon which the module depends is altered.
+Its purpose is to signal possible invalidation of a PSQL module when a domain or a table column upon which the module depends is altered.
+If such invalidations occur, RDB\$VALID_BLR is set to 0 for any procedure or trigger whose code is no longer valid.

-If a domain's definition is changed, RDB\$VALID_BLR will be set to 0 for any procedure or trigger whose code is no longer valid.
-The following query will find the modules that depend on the domain and report the state of their RDB\$VALID_BLR fields:
+The following query will find the modules that depend on a specific domain and report the state of their RDB \$VALID BLR fields: